ErpNetDocs/dev/auth/flows/overview.md

 | **Hybrid (combined)** | Both | Mixed | Apps that include both an interactive front end and a service backend |

 > [!NOTE]
-> Hybrid apps combine both flows: the **front end** uses Authorization Code for user access, while the **backend** uses Client Credentials for automation or elevated access.
+> Hybrid apps combine both flows: the **front-end** uses Authorization Code for user access, while the **back-end** uses Client Credentials for automation or elevated access.

 ## How It Works